How to Light a Modern Bedroom – Lighting Guide & Tips

 How do you develop a modern bedroom lighting plan?

 Jamie Bush: I trained as an architect, so we started with a furniture plan and measured everything down to the plugs.
-If there is art on the wall, we install floodlights, two feet from the wall if it is a standard 2.5 meter ceiling, or further inward if the ceiling is higher.
+If there is art on the wall, we install floodlights two feet from the wall if it is a standard 2.5-meter ceiling or further inward if the ceiling is higher.
 You want the light to reach eye level, where the artwork hangs.
-If we use a pendant or semi-recessed ceiling fixture, it is usually placed in the center of the room, often above the bed.
-That’s why we try not to hang it too low, usually eight to thirty centimeters from the ceiling.
-I like to wear large accessories; my philosophy is that fewer larger elements in modern design have a greater impact.
+If we use a pendant or semi-recessed ceiling fixture, it is usually placed in the centre of the room, often above the bed.
+That’s why we try not to hang it too low, usually eight to thirty centimetres from the ceiling.
+I like to wear large accessories; my philosophy is that fewer, more significant elements in a modern design have a more substantial impact.
 I don’t use many small or standardized sizes.
-They look like they are lying against me or they look like tchotchkes.
-I prefer things with presence, size and scale
+They look like they are lying against m,or like tchotchkes.
+I prefer things with presence, size and scale.

 Related articles